2-EZBee/DoggPack-dev/documentation/project-status.md

 ---

-**The DoggPack project has completed all pre-deployment planning phases**.
+**The DoggPack project has completed all pre-deployment planning phases with simplified, AI-first architecture**.
 The network security and foundation infrastructure plans are ready for execution with comprehensive validation tools and zero-conflict port allocations.
 We now have enterprise-grade planning documentation that ensures successful deployment of the AI-centric infrastructure.

 **Ready to implement secure, AI-coordinated infrastructure management!** 🛡️🚀🤖